The COVID-19 pandemic had a staggering impact on the hospitality industry, as travel, tourism, and dining all ground to a halt in 2020.

 To entice prospective employees–and retain existing staff–hospitality employers are raising wages at unprecedented levels.
 The U.S. Travel Association reports that L&H wages have grown by 21.7 percent since 2019.
 Average hourly earnings for L&H workers fell to $17.12 in December 2020, when many restaurants and hotels were struggling to stay above water, and rose to $20.22 in July 2022.

 Increasing employee pay won’t be enough on its own to fix industry-wide staffing shortages, however.

 “The events of the last few years have changed people’s attitudes toward work.
-Not every role in the hospitality industry can be done from home or between the hours of 9 and 5,” said Judy Walcott, Vice President of Client Delivery at Broadleaf Results.
+Not every role in the hospitality industry can be done from home or between the hours of 9 and 5,” said Suzie Mitchell, Senior Vice President, Client Delivery at Broadleaf Results.
 “Pay is and always will be an important part of the equation, but workers today also desire flexibility and autonomy.
 Employees retained during the pandemic are experiencing high rates of burnout and industry leaders must find a way to make these workers feel valued and help them achieve work-life balance.”

 L&H employees also tend to be younger–another factor employers must consider when thinking about talent acquisition.
 Pre-pandemic, more than 60 percent of workers in the industry were below age 35, compared to just over 30 percent of workers in other industries.
 Approximately 13 percent of the industry is under 18.

 Employers across all industries are adapting their hiring and retention strategies to attract Generation Z workers.
 Beyond flexible work arrangements, businesses are turning to creative employee perks, like financial planners, offering hiring and retention bonuses, and creating opportunities for career growth and upskilling.